runatlantis/org/GOVERNANCE.md

 # Atlantis Governance

 **Atlantis** is committed to building an open, inclusive, productive, and self-governing community focused on building a high-quality infrastructure orchestration system.
-The community is governed by this document to define how the community should work together to achieve this goal.
+This document governs the community and defines how it should work together to achieve this goal.

 Atlantis follows a two-tier governance model.
 The higher tier comprises the Atlantis Steering Committee, responsible for the project's overall health.
 [Maintainers](#Maintainer), [Core-Contributors](#Core-Contributor), and [Members](#Member) make up the lower tier.
 They are the main contributors to one or more repositories within the overall project.